 Formal & informal organizations can submit applications.
-Where applications are brought by informal group of the target beneficiary of Voice, then they must partner with a formal organisation which possess legal registration and a bank account in their name.
+Where applications are brought by informal group of the right holders of Voice, then they must partner with a formal organisation which possess legal registration and bank account in their name.
 Organisations can independently submit a grant application or form part of a consortium in a joint application.
-A consortium is a cooperative of two or more civil society organisations, which implements a joint, integrated project in which all parties contribute to the total.
-They draw up a cooperative agreement for this purpose.
+A consortium is a collaboration of two or more civil society organisations, which implements a joint, integrated project in which all parties contribute to the total.
+They draw up a memorandum of understanding (MOU) for this purpose.
 In this case, a consortium representative (known as the 'lead party') submits the grant application on behalf of the consortium.
-Only the lead party needs to be legally registered, not all the consortium's project.
-Applicants may form a partnership with other not-for-profit organisations or private companies to implement the project or certain of its components, however, such partnerships must be identified within the grant application.
+Only the lead party needs to be legally registered, not all the consortium members.
+If the application is granted, the lead party is responsible for implementing the consortium's project.
+Applicants may form a partnership with other not-for-profit organisations or private companies to implement the project or certain components of it however, such partnership must be identified within the grant application.
 Applications may also include activities to strengthen the capacity of the organisation, please refer to the relevant sections below.